technix/atrament.ink/docs/atrament-basics/markup.md

 To defeat a dragon, you need to [spoiler]fight it with your bare hands.[/spoiler]
 ```

-When user clicks on a spoiler text, it will be displayed.
-Second click hides it again.
+When the user clicks on a spoiler text, it will be displayed.
+The second click hides it again.

 ### Highlight

 To highlight specific text, use `[highlight]` markup tag.
-Text is highlighted with accent color.
+Text is highlighted with an accent color.

 ```c
 There is a [highlight]treasure[/highlight] hidden in this cave.